-It is intended to be a flexible tool for studying the ocean and its interactions with the other components of the earth climate system (atmosphere, sea-ice, biogeochemical tracers) over a wide range of space and time scales.
+NEMO is intended to be a flexible tool for studying the ocean and its interactions with the other components of the earth climate system (atmosphere, sea-ice, biogeochemical tracers) over a wide range of space and time scales.
+To cite these engines, please refer to the reference manuals listed here.

 Ocean dynamics (NEMO-OCE)

 In the horizontal direction, the model uses a curvilinear orthogonal grid and in the vertical direction, a full or partial step z-coordinate, or s-coordinate, or a mixture of the two.
-The distribution of variables is a three-dimensional Arakawa C-type grid.
+The variables are distributed on a three-dimensional Arakawa C-type grid.

-Various physical choices are available to describe ocean physics, so as various HPC functionalities to improve performances.
+Various physical choices are available to describe ocean physics, along with various HPC functionalities to improve performances.

-Within NEMO, the ocean dynamics is interfaced with a sea-ice component (SI3), with the passive tracer and biogeochemical components (TOP/PISCES) and, via the OASIS coupler, with several atmospheric general circulation models.
-It also supports two-way grid embedding via the AGRIF software.
+The ocean dynamics component of NEMO is interfaced with the sea-ice component (SI3), the passive tracer and biogeochemical components (TOP/PISCES), and optionally with several atmospheric general circulation models via the OASIS coupler.
+The framework also supports two-way grid embedding via the AGRIF software.

 Sea Ice (NEMO-SI3)

-The sea-ice component of NEMO (Sea Ice modelling Integrated Initiative – SI3 ) takes in account ice dynamics, thermodynamics, brine inclusions and subgrid-scale thickness variations.
-It is designed for global to regional applications, up to ~10 km of effective resolution.
+The sea-ice component of NEMO (Sea Ice modelling Integrated Initiative – SI3 ) takes into account the ice dynamics, thermodynamics, brine inclusions and subgrid-scale thickness variations.
+It is designed for applications at scales from global to regional, up to ~10 km of effective resolution.

 Physical guidelines:

 - Sea ice is frozen seawater, in tight interaction with the underlying ocean.
 Hence, the sea ice and ocean model components must be as consistent as possible.
-In practice, LIM follows the dynamical component NEMO-OPA.
+In practice, SI3 follows the dynamical component NEMO-OCE.

 - We like to either prescribe the atmospheric state or to use an atmospheric model.
 For consistency and simplicity of the code, we use the exact same formulation in both cases.